Illustrations by Joseph R. Tomelleri ©

 Anglers in Michigan have the opportunity to catch a variety of fish species - including many different trout.
 Some are found in the great lakes while others are found in inland lakes, rivers and streams.
 There are specific rules and regulations about how, when and where you can fish for each variety.

 The maps below will assist you in locating inland waters that contain trout and salmon and the regulations that apply.
-See pages 38-39 of the 2018 Michigan Fishing Guide for a description of regulations concerning streams, gear restricted streams, and inland trout lakes.
+See pages 38-39 of the Fishing Guide for a description of regulations concerning streams, gear restricted streams, and inland trout lakes.

 These maps are to be used as a general reference only.
-For exact boundaries of regulations on stream Types 1-4, Gear Restricted Streams and lakes managed for trout, refer to the county listings found on pages 40-58 of the 2018 Michigan Fishing Guide.
+For exact boundaries of regulations on stream Types 1-4, Gear Restricted Streams and lakes managed for trout, refer to the county listings found on pages 40-58 of the Fishing Guide.
 NOTE: Type 1 streams are not listed in the text, but they do appear in green on the maps.
 For a complete listing of all designated trout streams and designated trout lakes, refer to FO-200 and FO-210.

-General trout and salmon regulations for streams not classified by Type or Gear Restricted (listed on pages 40-43 of the 2018 Michigan Guide): Except for streams in the Michigan-Wisconsin Boundary Waters, any other inland stream not classified by Type is open for the entire year with an 8-inch minimum size limit and a 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater, except up to 5 salmon (Chinook or coho) 15 inches or greater may be retained in the daily possession limit on these waters.
+General trout and salmon regulations for streams not classified by Type or Gear Restricted (listed on pages 40-43 of the Michigan Fishing Guide): Except for streams in the Michigan-Wisconsin Boundary Waters, any other inland stream not classified by Type is open for the entire year with an 8-inch minimum size limit and a 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater, except up to 5 salmon (Chinook or coho) 15 inches or greater may be retained in the daily possession limit on these waters.
 Artificial lures and all types of natural bait may be used.
-Please see pages 24-25 of the 2018 Michigan Guide for Michigan-Wisconsin Boundary Waters regulations.
+Please see pages 24-25 of the Fishing Guide for Michigan-Wisconsin Boundary Waters regulations.

 General regulations for lakes not classified by Type:

 Except for lakes in the Michigan-Wisconsin Boundary Waters and Sylvania Wilderness Area, any other inland lake not classified by Type is open for the entire year to the taking of trout with an 8-inch minimum size limit and 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater.
 Artificial lures and all types of natural bait may be used.
-See pages 24-25 of the 2018 Michigan Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.
+See pages 24-25 of the Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.

 The streams, rivers and lakes in the maps below are color-coded as follow: